 Here are 8 steps that I think will help you get some beast-release... but remember: everyone is different.
 Your journey is completely unique: try new things & always do what feels the best for you.
-Only you know what is best for you.
-Rather than getting lost in the chattering mind and caring what other people think, learn to listen to your hearts guidance.
+Rather than getting lost in the chattering mind and caring what other people think, try to learn to listen to your heart’s guidance.
 And above all: never give up.
-Stop brushing your "silly insecurities" off as trivial.
+It’s time to stop brushing your "silly insecurities" off as trivial.
 They aren't, at all.
 They affect every decision you make.
-And if you take these steps seriously, they could change your whole life.
+And if you take these steps seriously, they could change your life.

 Step 1.
 Face the Beast

-Realise that this hideous ugly beast is actually just a misinformed child who needs love and education.
-Be ultra compassionate, patient and forgiving for all its misconceptions.
+Realise that this hideous ugly beast is actually just a poor misinformed child who needs love and education.
+Be ultra compassionate, patient and forgiving for all its misconceptions and delusions.
 Tell it that you understand where it's coming from, but that it has been misled.
-Tell it that you will no longer allow any more unkind remarks and will be monitoring it from now onwards.
+Tell it that you will no longer allow any more unkind remarks and will be monitoring it from now onwards (with love).

 One evening I was in my kitchen with a lifelong friend having a D & M conversation that got deeper than usual.
 My friend shared a story with me that exposed one of her biggest insecurities, and then matter-of-factly added “but I’m sure you've never had that kind of problem”.
 My jaw dropped...
 “Are you serious!!?”
 I shrieked in disbelief, “I have always been outrageously insecure about that!?” and to prove it I shared a shame-filled confession of my own.